Courtesy of Julienne Schaer/NYC & Company

 Cycle and Sample Locally Made Goods (Hudson Valley)

 See the heart of the Hudson Valley when you sign up for a day-long ride with Gotham Bicycle Tours.
-They currently offer two rides that send cyclists on routes full of scenic vistas, with stops to sample locally produced food and beverages.
+They offer two rides that send cyclists on routes full of scenic vistas, with stops to sample locally produced food and beverages.
 The first, Hudson Valley Craft Brewery Bike Tour, is a 35-mile ride along a section of the former New York Central Railroad, now part of the Empire State Trial.
 The ride is car-free and shaded for much of the way.
 Lunch is included and the ride ends with a beer tasting at Captain Lawrence Brewery.
 The tour conveniently begins at the Brewster stop on the Metro-North, making this convenient for city dwellers looking for a rural respite.
 The second ride, Hudson Valley Farm-to-Table Bike Tour, is available for private booking only.
 It includes 30 miles of off-road bike paths and back roads.
 There will also be stops at participating local businesses like Rail Trail Cafe, Robibero Family Vineyards (pictured), and Tuthilltown Spirits Farm Distillery.
 Cyclists are welcome to sample products at each stop.
 At the beginning of both rides, participants will be met by someone from Gotham Bicycle Tours.
 They’ll load you up with snacks and water and make sure you know where you’re going, then they’ll send you on your way.
 All tours include a support vehicle in case of breakdowns or other issues.